Duane Denison: Biography

-In 1999 Denison moved to Nashville after The Jesus Lizard broke up in order to play with Hank Williams III's "Damn Band.
-Soon after his move to Nashville Denison began collaborating and exchanging demo tapes with Mike Patton, whom he met at a Mr. Bungle show in 1999.
+In 1999 Denison moved to Nashville after The Jesus Lizard broke up in order to play with Hank Williams III's "Damn Band".
+Soon after his move to Nashville, Denison began collaborating and exchanging demo tapes with Mike Patton, whom he met at a Mr. Bungle show in 1999.
 Denison started the demos on a 4 track tape machine and sent them to Patton who added vocals to the tapes and sent them back.
 After having a solid idea of what the songs should sound like they went into the studio and recorded what would become the first Tomahawk album which was released in 2001.

 Denison and ex-Ministry bassist Paul Barker collaborated in 2007 to form a new band, U.S.S.A.
 U.S.S.A. released one album in that same year, titled The Spoils.

 From late 2008 until 2012, he played guitar for Nashville-based Legendary Shack Shakers.
 Denison supplied the lead guitars on EmptyMansions snakes/vultures/sulfate released on April 2, 2013.

+Influence

+Duane Denison's playing has influenced several notable guitarists, including Limp Bizkit's Wes Borland, Jimmy Eat World's Jim Adkins, and Every Time I Die's Andy Williams.